Sunday, February 19, 2017

 The emotion spectrum below shows how this set of five emotion dimensions reduces to a singular feeling and by that singular feeling, we choose to excite or inhibit an action.

 The primitive brain makes our decisions for us with a set of very specialized brain organs that all come together into the amygdala, which is the decision point where quantum superposition drives quantum free will.
-The caudate and thalmus are both important for emotion and of course, the hypocampus entangles choice with the long term memories that also contribute.
+The caudate and thalmus are both important for emotion and of course, the hypocampus entangles choice with the long term memories that also contribute to feeling.

-While people often believe that choice lies in the rational cerebral brain that forms the aware matter of moments of thought, science tells us that people actually choose to excite or inhibit action before they become conscious of their choice.
+While people often believe that choice emerges from the rational cerebral brain that forms the aware matter of moments of thought, science tells us that people actually choose to excite or inhibit action before they become conscious of their choice.
+Feeling is the way that the primitive brain makes choices and the rational brain then comes up with a story about why the primitive brain made the choice that it did.

 Friday, February 17, 2017